LIMUNIMI/NITHphoneWrapper/README.md

 ## Overview

 NITHphoneWrapper turns your Android phone into a head-tracking sensor by utilizing the device's rotation vector and gyroscope sensors.
-Unlike traditional approaches that suffer from yaw drift, this app sends only stable pitch/roll orientation data combined with instantaneous angular velocity rates, eliminating drift problems entirely.

 ### What is the NITH Framework?

-**NITH** (Natural Interaction Through Heterogeneous sensors) is a framework for designing multimodal interactive systems that integrate heterogeneous sensor streams.
+**NITH** is a framework for designing multimodal interactive systems that integrate heterogeneous sensor streams.
 NITHphoneWrapper is one of several "NITHwrappers" that provide standardized sensor data transmission over UDP, enabling seamless integration into NITH-based applications.

 For more information about the NITH framework and its ecosystem, see:
 - 📘 **NITH Framework Documentation**: https://neeqstock.notion.site/NITH-framework-1a0de56844cd8099b97df618da497fc1
-- 📄 **Research Paper**: See NITH_submission for detailed framework information

 ### Key Features